-[Editor’s note: It is envisioned that the proposed Recommendation will eventually include the out of band emission characteristics of AM(R)S transmissions into adjacent bands including those below 5 030 MHz that would be necessary for sharing studies to resolve the provisional nature of the -75 dBW/MHz protection value in RR No. 5.443C.]
+[Editor’s note: It is envisioned that the proposed Recommendation will eventually include the spurious emission characteristics of AM(R)S transmissions into adjacent allocations including those below 5 030 MHz that would be necessary for sharing studies to resolve the provisional nature of the -75 dBW/MHz protection value in RR No. 5.443C.
+See attached proposed liaison statement to WP 4C requesting the latest information on the RNSS operating in the 5 010 to 5 030MHZ frequency band]

 TABLE 5

-Terrestrial system 1 link budget
+Terrestrial System 1 Example link budget